Omnichord: Sound and features

-Later models feature a chord sequencer in a Chord Memory section that would allow the user to record up to 51 chords in sequence and play them back automatically or via a footswitch.
+Later models feature a chord sequencer that allows the user to record up to 51 chords in sequence and play them back automatically or via a footswitch.
 In 2023, Pitchfork wrote that the Omnichord "feels like a toy", with "cheap" sounds.

 Users

 The Omnichord's ease of use regardless of musical ability or music theory knowledge of made it popular with a range of users.
 It was particularly popular in Japan, where it was used in pop and electronic music, advertisements for products such as Coca-Cola and the Walkman, and in music education to create backing tracks for students to play to.

 The Omnichord was used by 1980s and 1990s pop acts including the Human League, Talking Heads and Devo.
 Eurythmics used the Omnichord harp sound on their 1982 single "Love Is a Stranger".
 Brian Eno and Daniel Lanois used a slowed-down recording of an Omnichord on "Deep Blue Day" from the 1983 album Apollo: Atmospheres and Soundtracks to create a "beautiful, deep, jukebox sound".
 Lanois also used an Omnichord on the U2 song "Trip Through Your Wires" from the 1987 album The Joshua Tree, processed with delay effects and guitar amplifiers.
+Tiny Tim used the Omnichord on his 1985 single "She Left Me With the Herpes" and its B-side, "Santa Claus Has Got the AIDS This Year".
+The record sleeve claimed it was "the first recording ever played entirely on the Suzuki Omnichord".

 David Bowie used an Omnichord in his performance of the 1968 Simon & Garfunkel song "America" at the 2001 Concert for New York City.
 Damon Albarn used the Omnichord OM-300's "Rock 1" preset for the 2001 Gorillaz single "Clint Eastwood".
 Meshell Ndegeocello used an Omnichord to compose her 2023 album The Omnichord Real Book.
 At the 66th Annual Grammy Awards, it became the first winner of the Grammy Award for Best Alternative Jazz Album.
 Other users include Jim James, Nick Rhodes and Joni Mitchell.
+At the inauguration of the New York City mayor Zohran Mamdani, the singer Lucy Dacus performed the political song "Bread and Roses" accompanied by Omnichord.